Please note that not every course listed is offered each year and that students should consult the following sources for current course offerings:

 CRIM-3103.
 Advanced Qualitative Research Methods

 This course seeks to deepen students' understanding of qualitative research methods, such as research ethics in qualitative research, qualitative research design, interviewing, focus group interviews, participant observation and qualitative content analysis.
-Prerequisites: CRIM 1013 and 1023.
+Prerequisites: CRIM 2103.

 CRIM-3113.
 Advanced Quantitative Research Methods: Statistics